AmbireTech/adex-protocol/README.md

 #### Events

-Events, in the context of the SDK or the off-chain event aggregation, mean anything that a user does in regard to a digital ad - for example, click, impression, closing of the web page, etc. Events are usually broadcasted as signed messages.
+Events, in the context of the SDK or the off-chain event aggregation, mean anything that a user does in regard to a digital ad - for example, click, impression, closing of the web page, etc. Events are usually broadcast as signed messages.

 #### Custom events